tristhaus/QtPollyNom/README.md

  * `_SKIP_LONG_TEST` if you wish to skip the long-running tests
  * `_USE_LONG_TEST` if you wish to execute those tests

 The simplest thing in Qt Creator is to add an additional argument to the qmake step like `"DEFINES+=_USE_LONG_TEST"`.

+The project is now localized and you should build the translation to be included into the resource file of the frontend, which boils down to running `lrelease`.
+I suggest adding steps
+  * `/path/to/lupdate-pro.exe -noobsolete -locations none /path/to/QtPollyNomSuper.pro`
+  * `/path/to/lrelease-pro.exe /path/to/QtPollyNomSuper.pro`

+to the build process.

 ## License